Xantoom/xantoom/README.md

 I'm a Web Developer based in Metz, France, passionate about building modern and efficient web applications.

-I'm currently working at **Blue Wire** and always looking to improve my development skills.
+I'm currently working at **Blue Wire** (since 2022) and always looking to improve my development skills.

 ## 💻 Tech Stack